ansible/ansible-ui/framework/docs/Framework.md

 The framework is made up of high level components abstracting design patterns away from the PatternFly components used underneath.

+While PatternFly provides the building blocks and guidance on building applications, PatternFly does not manage state for the developer.
+This framework adds state management and abstractions for common patterns of application development.

 This framework:

 - does not use any state libraries other than the built in react context state management.